Iceland Travel FAQ!

 A: Yes & no. In terms of personal safety & lack of crime, Iceland is a great place to travel solo ~ particularly for women.
-Iceland has a very progressive view towards women, & they are regarded as equals in society.
 On the other hand, Iceland is extremely expensive.
-Which can be prohibitive in terms of solo travel, unless you have an unlimited budget.
-To give you a frame of reference, I spent $3,200 during a month in Iceland, including flights.
-Not terrible ~ but also not super cheap like Central America or Southeast Asia.
-Accommodations like the Akureyri Backpackers Hostel helped keep my budget down ~ where rooms were $22/night.
-Also, though Iceland is safe in terms of crime, the weather (& the WIND!) is entirely unpredictable & potentially dangerous.
-So, would I want to drive the entire Ring Road or go on a long hike by myself in Iceland?
-No. Neither of these sounds like a very fun or safe idea.
-That said, I enjoyed my solo time in Iceland tremendously, & would recommend it to other solo travelers ~ even those on a budget.
+This can make solo travel pricey.
+For reference, I spent $3,200 during a month in Iceland, including flights.
+Not terrible ~ but also not super cheap, like Central America or Southeast Asia.
+Places like the Akureyri Backpackers Hostel helped keep my budget down ~ where rooms were $22/night.

 Weather & Packing Guidelines